Skip to main content

 Then, you need to link a domain name to the external load balancer IP.
 Create an A record in your DNS provider that points to this IP and ensure that it resolves:

-You will also need to create a wildcard CNAME *.trial-demo.blockchaintransformationplatform.com that points to trial-demo.blockchaintransformationplatform.com and confirm that it resolves:
+You will also need to create a wildcard CNAME *.sandbox-demo.blockchaintransformationplatform.com that points to sandbox-demo.blockchaintransformationplatform.com and confirm that it resolves:

 TLS Configuration